Elance Photography Test Answers

 What is meant by push processing?

-push is a specific type of photo chemical process used to tint film
+push is a specific type of photo chemical process

 Over expose and under develop the film